IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 The separation of packet and optical network deployment and operation is inefficient for several reasons.
-First, integrating packet and optical networks can significantly reduce both capital expenditures (CAPEX) and operational expenditures (OPEX).
+First, integrating packet and optical networks can significantly reduce capital expenditures (CAPEX) and operational expenditures (OPEX).
 Second, multi-technology online topology insights can accelerate troubleshooting (e.g., alarm correlation) and improve network operations (e.g., coordination of maintenance events),